 Danbury Treatment Plant Connection

 The Danbury takes the Brookfield wastewater discharge under what is called an Interlocal agreement.
 That agreement requires Brookfield sewer system users to pay per gallon for operations, plus pay an apportioned amount for plant improvements.
-In the later part of the decade 2005-2011, Brookfield has used about 2.5 percent of the total flows handled by the plant.
-Consequently, Brookfield users pay 2.5% of the improvements to the Danbury Publicly Owned Treatment Works (POTW).
+In the early part of this decade, Brookfield has used about 3 percent of the total flows handled by the plant.
+Consequently, Brookfield users pay 3% of the improvements to the Danbury Publicly Owned Treatment Works (POTW).